+Plan Description

-Public Employees' Retirement Plan Description The PERS-Defined Benefit Retirement Plan (PERS-DBRP), administered by the Montana Public Employee Retirement Administration (MPERA), is a multiple-employer, cost-sharing plan established July 1, 1945, and governed by Title 19, chapters 2 & 3, Montana Codes Annotated (MCA).
+The PERS-Defined Benefit Retirement Plan (DBRP), administered by the Montana Public Employee Retirement Administration (MPERA), is a multiple-employer, cost-sharing plan established July 1, 1945, and governed by Title 19, chapters 2 & 3, Montana Codes Annotated (MCA).
 This plan covers the State, local governments, certain employees of the Montana University System, and school districts.
-The plan provides retirement, disability, and death benefits to plan members and beneficiaries.

 All new members are initially members of the PERS-DBRP and have a 12-month window during which they may choose to remain in the PERS-DBRP or join the PERS-Defined Contribution Retirement Plan (DCRP) by filing an irrevocable election.
 Members may not be members of both the defined contribution and defined benefit retirement plans.
 All new members from the universities also have a third option to join the university system's Montana University System Retirement Program (MUS-RP).
-For members that choose to join the PERS-DCRP or the MUS-RP, a percentage of the employer contributions will be used to pay down the liability of the PERS.
+For members that choose to join the PERS-DCRP or the MUS-RP, a percentage of the employer contributions will be used to pay down the liability of the PERS-DBRP.

 The PERS-DBRP provides retirement, disability, and death benefits to plan members and their beneficiaries.
 Benefits are established by state law and can only be amended by the Legislature.
-Benefits are based on eligibility, years of service, and highest average compensation.

-Summary of Benefits-
+Summary of Benefits